 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Azalea spring flowersby Gary Reading, Mar 2019
+Azalea spring flowersby Well Polished Swansea, Mar 2019

 Azaleas/əˈzeɪliə/ are flowering shrubs in the genus Rhododendron, particularly the former sections Tsutsuji (evergreen) and Pentanthera(deciduous).
 Azaleas bloom in spring, their flowers often lasting several weeks.
 Shade tolerant, they prefer living near or under trees.
 They are part of the family Ericaceae.